Cray-HPE/docs-csm/install/common-pre-install/pre-installation-cpi.md

       > **NOTE:**
       >
-      > - Use `ipmi sol` session or `conman` session while performing this step as ssh session may disconnect.
+      > - Use `ipmi sol` session or `conman` session while performing this step as SSH session may disconnect.
       > - All of the `/root/bin/csi-*` scripts can be run without parameters to display usage statements.
       > - The hostname is auto-resolved based on reverse DNS.